VoltDB/voltdb/examples/adperformance/README.md

 **Parameters Affecting Simulation:**

-    --sites=100                   (number of web sites where ad events may occur) --pagespersite=10             (number of pages per web site) --advertisers=100             (number of advertisers)
+    --sites=200                   (number of web sites where ad events may occur) --pagespersite=20             (number of pages per web site) --advertisers=40              (number of advertisers)
     --campaignsperadvertiser=10   (number of campaigns per advertiser)
-    --creativespercampaign=5      (number of creatives or banners per campaign)
+    --creativespercampaign=10     (number of creatives or banners per campaign)

 Customizing this Example
 ---------------------------
-See the "deployment-examples" directory within the "examples" directory for ways to alter the default single-node, no authorization deployment style of the examples.
+See the "HOWTOs" directory within the "examples" directory for ways to alter the default single-node, no authorization deployment style of the examples.
 There are readme files and example deployment XML files for different clustering, authorization, export, logging and persistence settings.